jack-driscoll/jack-driscoll.github.io/_posts/2025-07-11-ubiquiti-xm.md

 Hi, today we're going to take a look at the Ubiquiti XM and XW devices and play with a rare bird from the collection.
 My personal collection was thrown away when I ended up in jail in 2024 and I'm trying to revive it; [see here if you have equipment you might consider donating](https://jackd.ethertech.org/2025-07-01-wisp-2.html#hw-request).

+## References

+Tektronix has an excellent guide to the physical layer of `802.11` that will be referenced repeatedly [^1]

 ## Ubiquiti Rocket M 5.8 GHz International

 The Ubiquiti Rocket devices are 5.8GHz 802.11 a/b/g/n, although Ubiquiti offers modifications of the standard 802.11 protocol known as AirView.
+They come with two reverse-SMA connectors so they can be mounted to a variety of antennas.
+While they don't support AC, they can still push a surprising amount of bandwidth, as we'll see later.
+We typically used these for APs, but also backhaul with some larger parabolic dishes (up to around 3 ft and 34dBi).

 ### AirView - What is it?

+## Getting started

+I put together a repository for the software and firmware used in this post.
+It's all available on Ubiquiti's website, with the exception of some of the firmware, which I found on third-party sites and scanned for virii.
+The last time virustotal saw the firmware was *2 years ago*!
+We'll change the firmware, factory default the device and then start exploring it.
+In later posts, we're going to write our own python utilities to automate management, get information, and possibly explore some in-depth hardware exploration like serial console and USB host (some, but not all of the Rockets support this).

 ### Finding the device

 The devices are "discovered" via layer-2 MAC queries using `ubnt-discovery`, the Ubiquiti Discovery Tool.
 Unfortunately they only seem to have the newer v6 tool and I get a java exception when trying to run it.
+You'll need an old version of java to support these utilities, I'm using `jre1.8.0_451`.

 ![ubiquiti discovery tool](/images/ubiquiti/network_connection_ds_3.png)